mjhanninen/not-entirely-bad-py/README.md

   environment.
 - `sh-venv.sh [arg ...]`: Spawn a sub-shell within the virtual environment.
   The arguments, if any, are passed on to the `$SHELL` command.
-- `run-nb.sh`: Start a Jupyter notebook server.
-Needs to be run within the virtual environment.
+- `run-nb.sh`: Start a Jupyter notebook server. **Note:** needs to be run within the virtual environment.
-- `clean-nbs.sh`: Clean cell output from the tracked Jupyter notebooks.
-Needs to be run wihitn the virtual environment.
+- `clean-nbs.sh`: Clean cell output from the tracked Jupyter notebooks. **Note:** needs to be run within the virtual environment.

 ## Getting started